Nagra, Uttar Pradesh

 Nagra is a town and a municipal board in Ballia district in the Indian state of Uttar Pradesh.
 It has an important market for the nearby villages.

 Lounglatta is the famous sweet of Nagra.
-Here the festival of Muharram, Eid and Bakrid is celebrated with brotherhood by the entire residents.
+Here the festival of Muharram, Eid and Bakrid is celebrated.
 Its Dushehara fair is famous in Ballia district.
-Nagra has top schools and colleges one of which is Shahban group of institutions and National Convent School.
-Nagra has second largest Durga Puja celebration in Uttar Pradesh after Ram Nagar, Varanasi.
+Nagra many schools and colleges.
+Nagra celebrates Durga Puja in a big way.

-Jama Masjid, Madrsa Arbiya Anwarul uloom, Makka Masjid, Madina Masjid, Kali Mandir, Hanuman Mandir, etc. are beautiful places of Nagra.
-It has a busy Sabzi Mandi, Fish Market, Chicken Market, Mutton Market., Cloth Market and Sweet Shops, etc.

 Demography

 Nagra village had a total population of 14,405 according to the 2011 census.
 As Nagra was declared a town area in 2021, its population is now estimated to be over 20,000.
+It has a police station, schools and colleges.